YGGverse/YGGtracker/README.md

 Open trackers defined in [trackers.json](https://github.com/YGGverse/YGGtracker/blob/main/src/config/trackers.json)

-* Application appends trackers to all download links and magnet forms
+* Application appends initial trackers to all download links and magnet forms
 * Trackers not in list will be cropped by the application filter
 * Feel free to PR new yggdrasil tracker!